buerokratt/Ruuter/samples/steps/return.md

 **Optional fields:**

+* `status` - if defined, sets the status of the final response, as the assigned status.
 * `headers`
     * *..desired header values* - assigns the headers to the response of the processed DSL.
 Scripts can be used.